tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/rarify_workflow3.png
    :align:   center

 Select the newly generated "Rarefied table 11030 (BIOM)" artifact.
 This time instead of seeing a histogram of the rarefied samples, you instead see a brief summary confirming that your samples have all be rarefied to the same depth.
-Now that the data is rarefied, we can begin the analysis.
+Now that the data are rarefied, we can begin the analysis.

 Taxa Bar Plots
 ~~~~~~~~~~~~~~

-When creating a 16S closed reference BIOM table in Qiita, each sequence is matched to the Green Genes database using a 97% sequence identity threshold, and assigned a taxonomy (See this section for a `refresher on 16S data <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-processing.html>`__).
+When creating a 16S closed reference BIOM table in Qiita, each sequence is matched to the Greengenes database using a 97% sequence identity threshold, and assigned a taxonomy (See this section for a `refresher on 16S data <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-processing.html>`__).
 This enables us to display this data to view the percentage of each taxa within each sample.

 When using "Deblurred" data, there is no taxa assignment since features are kept as individual error-corrected sequences, so if you are referencing this tutorial with your own deblurred data you can skip to the next section "Alpha Diversity Analysis".

 To display the taxonomic profiles of our samples, we will select our rarefied data artifact, and click "Process".
-The same processing view we saw previously now appears, so click on "Summarize taxa" from the drop-down menu to arrive at the following view:
+The same processing view we saw previously now appears, so click on "Visualize taxonomy with an interactive bar plot" from the drop-down menu to arrive at the following view:

 .. figure::  images/taxa_barplot_parameter3.png
    :align:   center